Carpe-2022/picoCTF-2022/Cryptography/README.md

 Wrap your decrypted message in the picoCTF flag format (i.e. picoCTF{decrypted_message})

 ## Approach
-From the file, a list of integirs are found:
+From the file, a list of intigers are found:
 91 322 57 124 40 406 272 147 239 285 353 272 77 110 296 262 299 323 255 337 150 102

 ## The Code